Ricoledan/homelab-llm-server/README.md

 # homelab-llm-server

 🔬 HomeLab LLM Server is a self-hosted AI server leveraging llama.cpp and the DeepSeek 3 33B Q4_K model for local inference.
-This setup is optimized for AMD GPUs with ROCm acceleration and can be deployed via Docker Compose.
+This setup is optimized for AMD GPUs with ROCm acceleration and deployed via Docker Compose.

 Features: